Đông Nhi

 Mai Hồng Ngọc (born 13 October 1988), better known by her stage name Đông Nhi, is a Vietnamese singer.
 She studied at the Marie Curie High School in Ho Chi Minh City.
 Her first projects, such as The First Step (2009), The Singer (2012), Sau Moi Giac Mo (2012), and I Wanna Dance (2013), have won several awards.

-During her career, Nhi has won various awards; she was awarded Favorite Female Singer at the Zing Music Awards six times in a row from 2011 to 2016, Ballad Female Singer at the Golden Apricot Blossom Awards three times in a row, Asia's Best Vietnamese Singer from MAMA, South East Asia's Best Singer at the 2016 MTV EMAs, and nominated twice at the Cong Hien Awards.
+During her career, Đông Nhi has won various awards; she was awarded Favorite Female Singer at the Zing Music Awards six times in a row from 2011 to 2016, Ballad Female Singer at the Golden Apricot Blossom Awards three times in a row, Asia's Best Vietnamese Singer from MAMA, South East Asia's Best Singer at the 2016 MTV EMAs, and nominated twice at the Cong Hien Awards.
 Other recognition includes the Big Apple Music Awards (BAMA) and the Vietnam Labor Bureau for her devotion.

-Nhi won the first season of The Remix in 2015, and was the coach of The Voice Kids of Vietnam in 2016 and The Voice Vietnam in 2017.
+Đông Nhi won the first season of The Remix in 2015, and was the coach of The Voice Kids of Vietnam in 2016 and The Voice Vietnam in 2017.
 She has been part of marketing campaigns with Sunsilk, Samsung, Maybelline, Audi Vietnam, Nescafe, Pepsi, KFC, Nokia X, and others.

 Life and career

 1988–2007: Early life and career beginning

-Mai Hồng Ngọc was born in Hanoi, but her family moved to Ho Chi Minh City when she was two years old.
-Nhi developed her music ability at a young age, and won many awards in high school.
-Nhi enrolled at Ho Chi Minh National University, but left to pursue her music career.
+Đông Nhi was born as Mai Hồng Ngọc in Hanoi, but her family moved to Ho Chi Minh City when she was two years old. Đông Nhi developed her music ability at a young age, and won many awards in high school. Đông Nhi enrolled at Ho Chi Minh National University, but left to pursue her music career.
 She failed at many singing contests such as Vietnam Idol, but was officially signed to be a singer for a recording company, NewGen.
 Teen pop was popular at that time; her songs "Chang Baby Milo" and "Du quay tinh yeu" became hits and were requested numerous times on the radio.
-However, NewGen assumed her strong image wasn't suitable for the current trend; instead, they supported Khổng Tú Quỳnh, whose image was more trendy.
-Nhi was dropped after a few months.
+However, NewGen assumed her strong image wasn't suitable for the current trend; instead, they supported Khổng Tú Quỳnh, whose image was more trendy. Đông Nhi was dropped after a few months.